-The 2010 Census and Voter Registration files indicated a Powell Township population of 816, with about 70% being year-round residents.
+The U.S. Census Bureau estimated Powell Township’s population as 830 in 2023, with about 70% being year-round residents.
 The Township has several lakes and rivers, ideal for recreation, and approximately 45 miles of Lake Superior shoreline.
 Within the Township is the community of Big Bay.
 Big Bay’s stores and restaurants include Cram’s General Store and Hungry Hollow Cafe, the Historic Thunder Bay Inn & Restaurant, the Lumberjack Tavern, Big Bay Pointe Lighthouse Bed and Breakfast, Picture Bay Motel, and Big Bay Motel.
 Additionally, for camping, Powell Township houses Perkins Park on Lake Independence, operated by Marquette County.
 Dock of the Bay, also operated by Marquette County, enables access to Lake Superior by boat.
 Powell Township maintains four additional parks: Draver Park and Ballfield, Thomas Rock Scenic Overlook, Burns Landing, and the Bill Dionne/Halfway Fire Hall Kids’ Park.
-Powell Township’s Parks and Recreation Committee also maintains multiple Noquemanon Trail Network trails to enable year-round use.
+Powell Township’s Parks and Recreation Committee also maintains multiple Noquemanon Trail Network trails, enabling year-round use.

 Powell Township Office Hours: